JarekParal/NXPCUP-library/README.md

 # NXPCUP-library
-Library for NXPCUP competition based on the Mbed framework.
+Library for car's control board on NXPCUP competition based on the Mbed framework.